OnikenX/github-twitter-commits/README.md

 - `gitupdate` (linked with the name `gitup`)
 - if you don't have rainbowstream in the repository machine add the `tweet-client.py` as `tweet-client`

+## rainbowstream patch

+rainbow.py is a patched version of rainbowstream to get a multiline and unix support.

 ## Programs

 ### tweet